 Gathering together for important occasions like birthdays, anniversaries and holidays is a very biblical concept.
 God instructed His people to come together several times a year knowing it was good for them to be reminded of what mattered most in life.
 Today we do the same without realizing we are following an ancient pattern when we gather to celebrate the birthday of Jesus, the anniversary of His resurrection and His ascension, and other important events.

 At Ever Thine Home our hope is to not only elevate Easter but to call us as women who desire to make our homes His embassy to mark other anniversaries on the Christian calendar with our families and friends.
-Pentecost was one of the three feasts where the Israelites were commanded to gather together, so this Sunday as you gather for church and lunch or dinner, here are four ideas for how to mark this important occasion with your family.
+Pentecost was one of the three feasts where the Israelites were commanded to gather together, so this Friday as you gather, here are four ideas for how to mark this important occasion with your family.

 - In the Old Testament one practice for the feast of Pentecost was for the priest to wave two loaves of bread in the temple before God in thanksgiving for the early harvest.
 Though the Jews did not see the symbolism, the two loaves represented two groups of people God planned to harvest for His kingdom: His chosen people the Jews and everyone else called the Gentiles.
 For lunch after church or dinner that night you might buy two loaves of bread in imitation of the original practice.
 Give thanks that God’s gift of redemption is for all who are willing to receive it.